What is Cold cutting?

 Cold cutting – Material aspects

-There are many different types of steel and titanium, and these have different material propositions.
-There are no tools that can “do it all,” but we might be very close.
+There are many different types of steel and titanium, and these have other material propositions.
+No tools can “do it all,” but we might be very close.
 Some of the most common steel types are carbon steel and stainless steel.
-We have listed an article with more information about steel here.
-(Opens in a new tab)
+We have listed an article with more information about steel here.↵

 These are some of the most commonly used steel and titanium material types used in the oil and gas industry: